 - We use the term Community to define a social unit with commonality such as norms, religion, values, customs, situation or identity (e.g. gender, ethnicity, health condition).
 Communities may share a sense of place situated in a geographical area or in a virtual space through communication platforms.

 - Involvement is defined as research carried out ‘with’ or ‘by’ members of the public rather than ‘to’, ‘about’ or ‘for’ them.
-It does not refer to the recruitment of patients or members of the public as participants in research.
 Members of the public can be actively involved in research projects or in the research organisation itself.
-Examples of involvement in research are: identifying research priorities, as members of a project advisory or steering group, commenting and developing patient information leaflets or other research materials.
+Examples of involvement in research are identifying research priorities, as members of a project advisory or steering group, commenting and developing patient information leaflets or other research materials.

-- Engagement is providing the opportunity to share information and knowledge about research, in order to explore, debate and shape research.
-It is by definition a two‐way process, involving interaction and listening, with the goal of generating mutual benefit (National Coordinating Centre for Public Engagement).
-Examples are: researchers getting to know their communities, events where members of the public are invited to find out about research, raising awareness of research through social media, and news media.
+- Engagement is providing the opportunity to share information and knowledge about research, to explore, debate and shape research.
+It is a two‐way process, involving interaction and listening, with the goal of generating mutual benefit (National Coordinating Centre for Public Engagement).
+Examples are researchers getting to know their communities, events where members of the public are invited to find out about research, raising awareness of research through social media, and news media.

 - Participation is not defined in the strategy, but we use this to refer to people taking part in a research study, e.g. answering survey questions.
 However, if you work with community organisations, you may also hear the term 'Participation' used to describe involvement and engagement work.

 Co-production is not simply ‘good PCIE’, nor is high quality PCIE co-production.
-However, they do share some common features and both are highly regarded and valued approaches to working with the public and communities.
-The ARC KSS Co-production and PCIE teams work together to foster best practice in both endeavours, to ensure high quality research and service provision.
-More information on co-production and relevant resources can be found in ARC KSS’ ‘A Guide to Co-production for Researchers, Services and Commissioners’.
+However, they do share some common features, both are highly regarded and valued approaches to working with the public and communities.

 Not all research or service development will be suited to using co-production, but all projects can benefit from some PCIE.
-There is always scope to involve members of the public, so that their voices are heard.
+There is always scope to involve members of the public so that their voices are heard.
+Two of our PhD students using co-production as a way of working in their projects wanted to share the lessons they learnt during this experience and have developed some 'top tips'.